top of page

 Frequently Asked Questions

-• Low subscription cost is determined by size of school.
+• Low subscription rate determined by size of school.

-• Any teacher at subscribing school or organization can open a private account and get access to lesson plans (downloadable PDF's), slides, videos, teacher guides, fillable PDF student packets, and family activities.
+• Any teacher at subscribing school or organization can open a private account and get access to all materials

-• Teachers receive a monthly newsletter announcing new lessons and resources.
+• Monthly newsletters announce new lessons and resources.

 • Low home school cost.